feltus/cc_torque_gemmake/README.md

 **From the cc_torque_gemmake directory, run these workflow steps.

-NOTE: After cloning this repository, make sure to make all script executable. (e.g. 'chmod +x *.sh')
+NOTE: After cloning this repository, make sure to make all script executable (e.g. 'chmod +x *.sh').

 **Install software** \
 *./00_A_Initiate.sh* #This script will set up the directory environment and download/unpack open source genomics software.